k3fair/agedist-gen/README.md

 ```
 ├── LICENSE
 ├── README.md       <- README for project users.
 │
+├── data
-├── data        <- All data required to run the model.
+│   ├── required    <- All data required to run the model.
+│   └── results     <- All simulation results.
 │
 ├── code            <- Python scripts and notebooks used to classify age distributions and run model simulations.
 └──
 ```